Charmichles/introduction-to-robotics/README.md

 -   playing around with values in the code for better sensitivity
 -   making it portable with a 9V battery and a better layout

 Due to the limitations of my human form, I couldn't use this device to find and communicate with ghosts.
-Would not reccomend.
+Would not recommend.

 ## Project 4